You will learn

 Manage guidance entries

-Escalation rule entries can be toggled between two states:
+All guidance entries (communication style rules and escalation rules) can be toggled between two states:

 • Enabled — Active.
 The Agent follows this rule in all conversations.